 Overview

 This clause describes the data conversion primitives that shall be used to convert between different data types used to specify public key algorithms: octet strings (OS), bit strings (BS), integers (I), field elements (FE) and elliptic curve points (ECP).
-DLMS/COSEM uses octet strings to represent elements of public key algorithms and uses conversion primitives between these data types from and to octet strings.
+DLMS®/COSEM uses octet strings to represent elements of public key algorithms and uses conversion primitives between these data types from and to octet strings.
 The octet string Md–1 Md–2 … M0 of length d is encoded as A-XDR OCTET STRING where the leftmost octet Md–1 corresponds to first octet of the encoded value of the OCTET STRING.

 Conversion between Bit Strings and Octet Strings (BS2OS)